digitalepidemiologylab/crowdbreaks-streamer/lambda-subsample-annotations/layer/installation.md

 [*Towards Data Science*](https://towardsdatascience.com/how-to-install-python-packages-for-aws-lambda-layer-74e193c76a91): How to Install Python Packages for AWS Lambda Layers

+NB: This is an outdated manual method, curently this is handled automatically in `awstools.llambda.create_lambda_layer`.

 ```
 docker build -f Dockerfile -t lambdalayer:latest .